 Africa's first credit-rating standard for creative IP

-CARM is a standardised credit-rating framework for music and creative IP — the methodology a bank's credit committee can cite, audit and lend against.
-Licensed to financial institutions, development-finance bodies and governments, powered by the patent-pending MLT Method™.
+CARM is a standardised credit-rating framework for music and creative IP — the methodology a bank's credit committee can cite, audit, and lend against.
+Licensed to financial institutions, development-finance bodies, and governments, powered by the MLT Method.

 57